topjohnwu/Magisk/docs/install.md

 ## Custom Recovery

-In some custom recoveries of modern devices, the installer scripts either cannot properly detect the correct device info, or the recovery environment does not meet its expectation, causing the installation to fail (or looks like success but actually bootloops).
+In some custom recoveries the installation may fail (this may look like success but actually bootloops).
+This is because the installer scripts cannot properly detect the correct device info or the recovery environment does not meet its expectation.
 If you face any issues, use the [Patch Image](#patching-images) method as it is guaranteed to work 100% of the time.
 Due to this reason, we no longer recommend installing Magisk through custom recoveries on modern devices.
 The custom recovery installation method exists mostly for legacy support.

 - Download the Magisk installer zip
 - Reboot to custom recovery